JeffersonLab/trackingML/docs/GettingStartedAtJLAB.md

 ==============================
 This will install packages needed to utilze an Nvidia GPU device on the system.
-The only interactive system I am aware of at the moment is hpci12k01 which has an Nvidia K20.
+The only interactive system I am aware of at the moment is hpci12k01 which has 4 Nvidia K20 gpus.

 Here are the detailed commands: